☣️ UN 2927 • CLASS 6

 UN 2927 — Poisonous liquid, corrosive, organic, n.

 HAZMAT RADIO NOTE — UN 2927 Product: Poisonous liquid, corrosive, organic, n.o.s.
-Class 6 / Toxic / ERG 154 PPE: Level A or B recommended; SCBA required; chemical-resistant suit mandatory; avoid all skin contact due to corrosive and toxic nature ISOLATION: ERG 154: Initial isolation 50m all directions; protect persons downwind; increase distances for large spills or fire; evacuate spill area ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+Class 6 / Toxic / ERG 154 PPE: Level B minimum with positive-pressure SCBA and chemical-resistant clothing; upgrade to Level A if vapors, splash or unknown toxicity warrant it.
+ISOLATION: ERG 154: Initial isolation 50m all directions; protect persons downwind; increase distances for large spills or fire; evacuate spill area ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.